 5. What specialist services are available at or accessed by the school?

 Our Inclusion Manager can signpost you to the most appropriate agency to support your child.

 We can refer children to the following services as appropriate (subject to waiting lists)

-Some of the services below are offered on a prioritised basis, depending on the needs of your child and the other children in the school.
+Some of the above services are offered on a prioritised basis, depending on the needs of your child and the other children in the school.

-6. What training have the staff supporting children with SEND had or having?
+6. What training have the staff supporting children and young people with SEND had or having?